CHICAGO COMMERCIAL VEHICLE LAWYERS

 - Other losses resulting from the accident

-What Happens When a Personal Vehicle is Being Used for Commercial Use and They Have an Accident?
+What Happens When a Personal Vehicle is Being Used for Commercial Use and It Crashes?

-What to Do When You Get in an Accident With a Commercial Vehicle?
+What Should I Do When I Get in an Accident With a Commercial Vehicle?

 - Seek medical attention right away.
-Your health comes first, so getting treatment for injuries you may or may not feel is imperative.
+Your health comes first, so getting treatment for your injuries is imperative.

 - Document the scene.
 Take photos of every detail, including all vehicles, damages, positions, and even your visible injuries.

 - Avoid speaking with anyone other than your Chicago commercial vehicle accident lawyer.
 Any companies involved in the crash will send claims adjusters who act in their own interests, not yours.
-Anything you say will be used against you.
+Claims adjusters can use anything you say against you later.
 Save statements for either the police or your own attorney.

-- Call a commercial vehicle accident lawyer.
-Do not let the responsible company discourage you from hiring representation.
-Curcio Law Offices has extensive experience in dealing with large vehicle companies, so we know how to get the necessary compensation to cover your expenses.
+- Call commercial vehicle lawyers.
+Don’t let the responsible company discourage you from hiring representation.
+Curcio Law Offices has extensive experience in dealing with commercial vehicle companies, so we know how to get the necessary compensation to cover your expenses.